 - The difficulty of patience

-Yes, it was annoying, but he showed me how to look up the stock in the newspaper (yes, the newspaper) and track the price.
-Over the years, my grandfather and I watched the stock go up and down but never sold.
+Yes, it was annoying as a kid — but he showed me how to look up the stock in the newspaper (yes, the newspaper) and track the price.
+Over the years, my grandfather and I watched the stock he gave me go up and down.
+But we never sold.

-Crazy thing is, we held onto that stock for more than ten years, at which point “the worst Christmas gift ever” helped me buy my first home.
+Crazy thing is, we held onto that stock for more than ten years.
+And then “the worst Christmas gift ever” helped me buy my first home.

-Obviously, this experience had a huge influence on my career path.
-After getting into business school, I had my eye on a career in financial services and never looked back.
+This experience had a huge influence on my career path.
+After getting into business school, I had my eye on a career in finance and never looked back.

 In this role, I learned a lot about investment management and financial planning.
 I had a great support system and several instrumental mentors.
 I wouldn’t trade this experience for anything.

-I was just more interested in doing my job: making my clients more money.
+Instead, I was more interested in making my clients more money.